kriss57/Analytics-Sport-React/README.md

 This project is the front of the SportSee application.
 It is an application that integrates graphics on the user's sports activity.

-Projet lancer avec le [Create React App](https://github.com/facebook/create-react-app).
+Project launched with the [Create React App](https://github.com/facebook/create-react-app).

 ## Features